Union Switch & Signal: Railway signaling

 US&S built the first power interlocking system in the United States, a pneumatic design, in 1882 at East St. Louis, Illinois.
-Within several years the company developed an electro-pneumatic system, which was widely adopted by railroads across the country.

-In 1901 US&S developed the first electro-pneumatic automatic train stop system for the Boston Elevated Railway.
+In 1901, US&S developed the first electro-pneumatic automatic train stop system for the Boston Elevated Railway.
 This system was later adopted by the New York City Subway and other transit systems.
-In 1908 the company introduced an electrically controlled highway crossing gate.
+In 1908, the company introduced an electrically controlled highway crossing gate.

-In 1923 US&S developed the first inductive train control system.
+In 1923, US&S developed the first inductive train control system.
 (See also pulse code cab signaling.)
 The company developed coded track circuits, supporting bi-directional cab signaling, in 1934.

 The first digital rail yard control system was built by US&S in 1970, for the Atchison, Topeka & Santa Fe railway at Kansas City, Kansas.

 The "Teardrop" mechanical bell

 US&S first patented the Model 15A Highway crossing bell on February 20, 1917.
 The bell has been commonly referred to as the "Teardrop" bell by railroaders and signal fans alike because of its unique shape and thus the name has stuck.
 This bell has appeared on advertising literature for railroad signals as far back as the 1920s as far abroad as Chile and Italy on early wig wag crossings and flashers.
 There have been subtle variations in the Teardrop bell over the years ranging from different sized electric coils, inclusion of the patent date on the rain hood, as well as a very early version with a less characteristic rain hood that simply read "UNION, patent pending."
 This is the least commonly seen variation of the Teardrop.
 This bell is treasured by many signal collectors for its slow, low pitched ring at an irregular cadence.
 The production of this bell was discontinued sometime by the 1960s, but WABCO carried replacement castings and service manuals into the 1970s.